SayedBaladoh/Microservices-Sample-using-SpringBoot-SpringCloud-Eureka-and-Zuul/README.md

 	java -jar target/service_name-0.0.1-SNAPSHOT.jar
 	```

-	Note: * *service_directory*: the directory of the service.
+	Note: + *service_directory*: the directory of the service.
-			* *service_name*: the name of the service.
+			+ *service_name*: the name of the service.

 9. **Run additional instances from microservices**

-	You can run more instances of the microservices (User, Site, Organization:
+	You can run more instances of the microservices (User, Site, Organization):

 	* Using eclipse just edit run command of your application (Run configurations…) and add VM parameter `-DPORT=…` or `-Dserver.port=…`.